 The correct ergonomic chair, desk and monitor height for office work

 Whether you are standing or sitting, adjust the desk, office chair and monitor so that it is at a comfortable ergonomic height.
-Find out whether it is good to alternate between sitting and standing at work.
+Best practices for ergonomics in the workplace.